Current Roster

 Photo by Christian De Massis

-8 ½ Souvenirs, after 20+ years, recently released their album At The Movies, in Austin and will celebrate a national release on Friday, September 30, 2022.
+8 ½ Souvenirs, after 20+ years, recently released their album At The Movies.
 The album was produced by Charlie Sexton.
 The music is a multilingual musical confluence of European cafe society, hot club, circus swing, and jazz with English, French, Italian, Spanish, and Portuguese songs.
 The songs are heavily influenced by jazz guitarist Django Reinhardt ("Souvenirs") and Nino Rota, composer of Federico Fellini's film 8 ½.
 At The Movies is their "IF we only get to make one more record, what do we want people to hear" album (we certainly hope there will be more).
 It is a collection of songs the band has been playing weekly at their C-Boy's Heart & Soul residency since they reunited in 2014, and the album is as eclectic as the band.

 // Read More //